Q: What is Helium?

 A: No, helium is nonflammable.
 It does not support combustion.

-Q: How do I handle the Helium Balloon Tank?
+Q: How do I handle the Helium Balloon Cylinder?

 A: Please use the handles!
-Do not handle the tank in a rough or careless manner.
-This means do not drag, roll, slide or toss the helium tank.
-Secure the helium tank when in use, and place it on a flat, stable surface.
-Do not overheat the tank.
-Do not drop the tank on sharp or pointed objects.
-If you experience any difficulty operating the tank valve, discontinue use.
+Do not handle the helium cylinder in a rough or careless manner.
+This means do not drag, roll, slide or toss the helium cylinder.
+Secure the helium cylinder when in use, and place it on a flat, stable surface.
+Do not overheat the helium cylinder.
+Do not drop the helium cylinder on sharp or pointed objects.
+If you experience any difficulty operating the helium cylinder valve, discontinue use.
 Never insert an object into valve openings, as damage to the valve may occur, causing inoperability or leaks.

-Q: How do I recycle or otherwise dispose of the helium tank?
+Q: How do I recycle or otherwise dispose of the Helium Balloon Cylinder?

 A: Please see this link.